Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 ---
 title: "Who Decides Shapes the Architecture"
-excerpt: "Organizations often focus on systems, structures, and governance forums.
-But the real architecture becomes visible in who is allowed to make which decisions."
-date: 2026-07-15
+excerpt: "Architecture is shaped not only by systems and structures, but by who has the authority to make consequential decisions."
 categories:
   - Governance
 tags: